-Our series demonstrated a wide and unusual anatomical spectrum of cardiac myxomas.
-The classical morphology of the myxoma (mobile with well delineated margins attached by a stalk to the interatrial septum) was present in the minority of cases, with most of them being sessile.
-We have 17 myxomas in 13 patients with a wide variety of origin in different areas of the RA, LA, IAS, LAA, MV and RVOT.
-The rarer and unusual locations were right ventricular outflow tract (RVOT) in a patient with double outlet right ventricle and dextro-transposition of great vessels, LAA and mitral valve.
-The texture showed a wide variety (homogeneous myocardial like, heterogeneous with hyperechogenic areas suggestive of calcifications or hypoechoic areas consistent with intratumoral hemorrhage.
-The heterogeneousity was better visualized by 3D electronic sectioning.
-In one patient a huge size myxoma exhibited a cystic appearance with a central large hypoechogenic area found at surgery and pathology be an intratumoral hemorrhage.
-The size ranged from small to huge dimensions.
-2D TEE showed to be able to visualize the anatomical features better than TTE in particular dealing with the type of attachment.
-3D TEE confirmed all the findings of 2D TTE but allowed for more detailed assessment of the mass' anatomical features.
-In all the myxomas 3D TEE was able to correctly identify the peduncle that was not seen in 4 cases by 2D TEE and two small recurrent small myxoma were not visualized by 2D TEE and by MRI.
-In 2 patients myxomas were papillary, one of them had embolism, attachments were atypical for location and type (1 tiny peduncle on the base of IAS close to RIPV and the other sessile in the roof of the LA) and the texture was homogeneous with irregular fimbriated margins, one with fluffy appearance.
-1 patient with solid myxoma experienced embolism and at surgery it was found to have a clot attached on the mobile side.
-Two patients had recurrence; the first without major clinical criteria suggestive of Carney syndrome (skin, conjunctiva and lips lentigines, subclinical hypercortisolism and nodular thyroid changes) except than cardiac myxoma and no mutations of PRKAR1A gene.
-Unusual was the histology that revealed a papillary type in the first episode and a solid type with 5 myxomas in the recurrence.
-In the second case genetic testing revealed a heterozygous PRKAR1A gene mutation, indicative of Carney complex associated also with a skin fibromyxoma.
-Even though echo has an excellent sensitivity for cardiac myxomas diagnosis however the specificity is still modest due to a wide differential diagnosis [1-9].
-MRI has a key role in cardiac tumor imaging pathway and it is considered the gold standard for diagnosing cardiac tumors and myxomas allowing not only the detection of the morphologic features of the intracardiac masses but also the evaluation of various parameters including tissue characterization, edema, iron content, perfusion, enhancement, and fat saturation/suppression.
-However, it also presents some technical limitations and might not always detect anatomical some features like tiny stalks [16,17].
-In our series it was able to clearly reveal the anatomical characteristics.
-In only one case it was not able to detect two small myxomas likely due to the small size and the unusual location [17].
+In two patients myxomas were papillary, one of them had embolism, attachments were atypical for location and type (one tiny peduncle on the base of IAS close to RIPV and the other sessile in the roof of the LA) and the texture was homogeneous with irregular fimbriated margins, one with fluffy appearance.
+One patient with solid myxoma experienced embolism, and at surgery, it was found to have a clot attached on the mobile side.
+Two patients had recurrence: the first was without major clinical criteria suggestive of Carney syndrome (skin, conjunctiva, and lips lentigines, subclinical hypercortisolism, and nodular thyroid changes) except for CM and no mutations of PRKAR1A gene.
+Unusual was the histology that revealed a papillary type in the first episode and a solid type with five myxomas in the recurrence.
+In the second case, genetic testing revealed a heterozygous PRKAR1A gene mutation, indicative of Carney complex associated also with a skin fibromyxoma.
+Even though echo has excellent sensitivity for CM diagnosis, the specificity is still modest due to a wide differential diagnosis [1-9].
+MRI has a key role in the cardiac tumor imaging pathway, and it is considered the gold standard for diagnosing cardiac tumors and myxomas allowing not only the detection of the morphologic features of the intracardiac masses but also the evaluation of various parameters including tissue characterization, edema, iron content, perfusion, enhancement, and fat saturation/suppression.
+However, it also presents some technical limitations and might not always detect anatomical features like tiny stalks [16,17].
+In our series, we were able to clearly reveal the anatomical characteristics.
+In only one case, it was not able to detect two small myxomas likely due to the small size and the unusual location [17].

-The differential diagnosis is challenging because the myxomas can be misdiagnosed with other cardiac tumors in particular with fibroelastomas [5], hemangiomas [22] where the MRI finding are similar to a myxoma with vascular neoformation as in two of our cases and also clot particularly in unusual location [22] or tuberculoma [23).
+The differential diagnosis is challenging because the myxomas can be misdiagnosed with other cardiac tumors in particular with fibroelastomas [5], and hemangiomas [22], where the MRI findings are similar to a myxoma with vascular neoformation as in two of our cases and also clot particularly in unusual location [22] or tuberculoma [23,24].

-In the context of cardiac myxoma imaging, 3D TE ECHO, providing detailed real-time anatomical imaging and unique electronic scanning, may play an emerging role as key adjunctive modality, especially when anatomical clarity is lacking with two-dimensional echocardiography and advanced surgical planning is required [10-19].
+In the context of CM imaging, 3D TE ECHO, providing detailed real-time anatomical imaging and unique electronic scanning, may play an emerging role as a key adjunctive modality, especially when anatomical clarity is lacking with 2D ECHO and advanced surgical planning is required [10-19].
 Furthermore, the use of anatomical imaging and an anatomy-based vocabulary, which is better understood by cardiac surgeons and multimodality imagers, positions 3D TE ECHO as the echocardiographic modality that can enhance communication within the Heart Team [10,11].
-By bridging the gap between 2D echocardiography and anatomy and adding more detailed information on the morphologic features, its utilization could represent a missing link in myxoma imaging [10-19].
+By bridging the gap between 2D ECHO and anatomy and adding more detailed information on the morphologic features, its utilization could represent a missing link in myxoma imaging [10-19].